 In order to stay financially stable, I learned to become an orthodontic lad technician—this would pay the bills while I continued my creative pursuit in the background for the next two decades.
 Lab work would eventually turn into a destructive, draining force in my life, as I gained more experience and found myself with less and less energy at the end of each day.
 But I continue to keep up the good work and try to stay as positive and productive as I can.

 The majority of my art skills are self taught, with a few exceptions.
 Surface pattern design came to me in an unexpected and serendipitous way, while I was researching a completely unrelated topic.
 I found it highly appealing, both for its practical application, and its widely diverse styles and public appeal.
 People buy patterns—a lot.
 I knew I’d found the answer.
-For the first time in my life, I invested my hard earned money and much of my free time into learning more.
+For the first time in my life, I invested my hard earned money and much of my free time into learning everything I could.
 I’m so glad I did.

 Thanks so much for visiting.
 I’m grateful.